 Vienna – Austria

 I have been to Vienna a couple of years ago and I can say it is one of the most beautiful European capitals.
 It is also a quite packed city.
 So, be prepared for a tourist spot vibe.
+Even with so many tourists around, it was quite lovely to spend a day out in Vienna, and I do recommend it.

 The Austrian capital is a must-see in any season of the year, but the truth is that, in winter, its magic multiplies, making it the ideal destination for the coldest days.